-A: As noted above, with respect to Proposal One, the six director nominees receiving the highest number of affirmative votes will be elected.
-The affirmative vote of the holders of a majority in voting power of the shares of common stock present in person or by proxy and entitled to vote on the proposal is required to approve Proposal Two, Proposal Three and Proposal Four.
+As noted above, with respect to Proposal One, the six director nominees receiving the highest number of affirmative votes will be elected.
+The affirmative vote of the holders of a majority in voting power of the shares of common stock present in person or by proxy and entitled to vote on the proposal is required to approve Proposal Two, Proposal Three and Proposal Seven.
+Proposal Four and Proposal Six will be decided by the affirmative vote of two-thirds of shares of the common stock outstanding as of the Record Date for the Annual Meeting.
+Proposal Five will be decided by the affirmative vote of a majority of shares of the common stock outstanding as of the Record Date for the Annual Meeting.